em1ynn/em1ynn/aboutMe.md

-- 👋 Hi, I’m @em1ynn
-- 👀 I’m interested in : c, c# ,c++ , java script
+## Hi there 👋

-- 🌱 I’m currently learning : c++ , java script
+- 🌱 I’m currently learning c++ and java script
+- 🖥️ I’m interested in reverse engineering and game developing
+- 🤔 I’m looking for help with reverse engineering
-- 📫 you can reach me via discord "em1ynn"
+- 📫 How to reach me  : via discord "em1ynn"